ayeletda/TenPartners/README.md

 # tenPartners

+Tenpartners is a grass-roots, nonprofit effort created by businesspeople and lay leaders who care about Jewish values and continuity, to address all of the issues with a unique, simple, and engaging innovation.
+TEN partnerships are nondenominational, local nonprofit partnerships, made up of ten people from a local Jewish community, preferably of various affiliations or not even affiliated at all, who organize and run programs for their local Jewish communities that promote positive Jewish values and experiences.
+These ten partners fund the local TEN partnership with relatively small, equal, one-time “investments.”
+These funds are used to run the programs selected by the partners.
+And the programs are designed not to bleed cash, but instead to actually recoup their costs; not so that anyone profits, because the partnership is not-for-profit, but simply to make sure that the TEN partnership can keep running programs without having to raise more money.

 This project is developed as part of the requirements for a software engineering course at the software engineering department - Azrieli College of Engineering, Jerusalem, Israel.

 ![project logo (this one for is taken from basecamp - a project management service)](https://i.imgur.com/PzFVuya.png)